winglang/winglibs/wing-redis/README.md

 new redis.Redis() as "redis";
 ```

+## Use it

+The `redis.Redis` resource provides the following methods:

+* `get` - Gets a value from the Redis server.
+* `set` - Sets a value on the Redis server.
+* `del` - Deletes a value from the Redis server.
+* `hget` - Gets a value from a hash on the Redis server.
+* `hset` - Sets a value on a hash on the Redis server.
+* `sadd` - Adds a value to a set on the Redis server.
+* `smembers` - Gets all members of a set on the Redis server.

 ## `sim`

 When executed in the Wing Simulator, the client is started within a local Docker container.